10ish01/Step_Counter/README.md

 }
 ```

-This library **is not required** for StepCounter to work.
+(This library **is not required** for Step_Counter to work.
-It can be used if you want centralized EEPROM management across your project.
+It can be used if you want centralized EEPROM management across your project.)

 ### Future Enhancements